 Implementation

-This is a well-crafted skill that efficiently communicates a complex system's architecture and provides structured guidance for both development and review.
-Its greatest strength is the race condition analysis section, which prevents common review mistakes with a clear decision tree.
-The main weakness is the lack of executable code examples, though for a review-oriented skill this is a minor gap.
+This is a well-structured skill that efficiently communicates a complex system's architecture and review guidelines.
+Its greatest strength is the concise, expert-level treatment of race condition analysis with clear distinction between false positives and real concerns.
+The main weakness is the lack of concrete executable examples for testing scenarios mentioned in the 'When Developing' section.

 | Dimension | Reasoning | Score |